Live from Deep in the Heart of Texas

-Live from Deep in the Heart of Texas is an album by American rock band Commander Cody and His Lost Planet Airmen.
+Live from Deep in the Heart of Texas is an album by American country music band Commander Cody and His Lost Planet Airmen.
 It was recorded live at the Armadillo World Headquarters in Austin, Texas in November 1973, and released in 1974.
 Unlike many live albums, it contains mostly new material and features only two previously released songs.
 It reached #105 on the Billboard 200 album sales chart.

 The album cover art is by Jim Franklin and depicts a flood of armadillos overwhelming a concert stage.
 More songs recorded at the Armadillo World Headquarters during these concerts were released on later albums, such as Sleazy Roadside Stories, but Live from Deep in the Heart of Texas is considered by many fans to be the group's best album.

 Critical reception

 On AllMusic, Jana Pendragon said, "This is Commander Cody & His Lost Planet Airmen at their best, live on-stage and out on the road with the New Riders of the Purple Sage.
 What a bill and what a grand time for a live album.
 This is how it really was – wild, loud, and fun.
 Again, they intersperse their own songs with old favorites....
 Every cut is perfection, every cut is substantial."

 In the Los Angeles Times, Buddy Seigal wrote, "Live, this band was definitely in its element...
 Bill Kirchen was one of the most underrated guitarists of the '70s, Bobby Black remains one of the top steel players in the world, and the Commander himself is no slouch on the 88s, but to dissect and analyze this music too much is to defeat its purpose.
 Crank this sucker up at a lagging social affair, and you’ve got instant party."

 Robert Christgau said, "The rockers are hot, the slow ones are soulful, and the whole thing does justice to the endearingly sloppy shuffle of a band that refuses to be pretentious about its lack of pretensions."